 Crop rotations also influence growers’ decisions to plant sunflowers.
 Sunflowers have a deep root system that allows them to flourish in rotations that leave water in deeper profiles of the soil.
-In dry regions, a fallow period is often recommended following sunflowers to replenish depleted soil water reserves.
+In dry regions, a fallow period is often recommended following sunflowers to allow some replenishment of depleted soil water reserves.
 Moisture-conserving crop production techniques such as no-till and minimum till allow farmers to be more flexible and have increased dryland cropping intensity overall and the viability of summer crops, such as sunflowers in particular.
 Under irrigation, sunflowers compete with corn, silage crops, dry edible beans and wheat for acreage.

 Non-oil sunflower seeds are also referred to as confectionary sunflowers.
-They generally are striped and larger than the oil-type, with a lower oil percentage.
+They generally are striped and larger than the oil-types, with a lower oil percentage.
 Confectionary sunflowers are divided into three categories.
 Food-grade sunflowers are made up of the highest quality seeds, including the largest and cleanest seeds.
 These seeds are sold “on-shell” and are usually roasted and salted and/or flavored prior to packaging for sell.
 Ingredient sunflowers are of high quality, but they do not possess the characteristics to be in the food-grade category.
 Sunflower seeds in this category are usually dehulled and roasted prior to their use in food.
 In addition to an ingredient in baking, snack and health foods, sunflower kernels are processed into sunflower butter as a non-allergenic alternative to peanut butter.
 The sunflower seeds that cannot be used for ingredients are used for birdseed.
 Usually these are smaller, lower quality seeds.

 Confectionary sunflower seeds are used for food-grade seeds, packaged seeds and ingredients.
 The largest market for food-grade seeds is consumer retail, both domestically and abroad.
-Packaged sunflowers are primarily a specialty food product and are sold to consumers as a healthy snack either in the shell or hulled.
+Packaged sunflowers are primarily a specialty food product that is sold to consumers as a healthy snack either in the shell or hulled.
 Ingredient sunflowers are sold to firms, such as bread companies, that use sunflower seeds in their products.
 A relatively new product made from hulled sunflowers is sunflower butter that can be used like peanut butter by those that are allergic to peanut butter.

 Health Benefits of Sunflower Oil

-NuSun™, whose name was trademarked by NSA, is a mid-oleic sunflower oil with a lower monounsaturated fat level than high-oleic sunflower oil but a lower saturated fat level than linoleic oil.
+Mid-oleic oil, marketed as NuSun™, is a sunflower oil with a lower monounsaturated fat level than high-oleic sunflower oil but a lower saturated fat level than linoleic oil.
 Therefore, NuSun™ is considered a mid-range oleic sunflower oil.
-The oil requires no hydrogenation.
+This oil requires no hydrogenation to enhance its stability.
 NuSun™ works well for frying applications and has a good balance of linoleic acid, an essential fatty acid that enhances the taste of products.
-NuSun™ sunflower oil is a close substitute to canola oil; however, canola oil has higher linoleic levels, which requires hydrogenation to stabilize.
+NuSun™ sunflower oil is a close substitute to canola oil; however, canola oil has higher linoleic levels, which requires hydrogenation to stabilize it.
 Compared to other oils, sunflower oils, such as NuSun™, have a longer shelf life due to their chemical makeup.
 A recently completed human NuSun diet study showed that NuSun® has heart-healthy benefits of significantly reducing participants' total and LDL cholesterol.